csp256/PistolsAtDawn/README.md

 3. Default behavior should be user friendly, but flexible and configurable.
 4. Autodiff functionality should stand alone and be very high performance.
 5. Introduce advanced features with pedagogy and erudition in mind.

+# Automatic Differentiation

+The forward mode, dual number approach is used.

+All operations involving the dual part are explicitly vectorized using SSE.

+Currently, only single precision is supported for model evaluation, but this will change.
+I will replace the SSE intrinsics with a SIMD wrapper (taking suggestions!) to enable AVX, NEON, double precision, etc.

 # License